mydemon21/image_and_video_corolization/README.md

 1. **Model Files**:
     - **`colorization_deploy_v2.prototxt`**: This is the network architecture configuration file in Caffe's prototxt format.
 It defines the layers and operations of the neural network.
     - **`colorization_release_v2.caffemodel`**: This file contains the pre-trained weights for the model, which were learned during the training phase.
+Download this file from [this Dropbox link](https://www.dropbox.com/s/dx0qvhhp5hbcx7z/colorization_release_v2.caffemodel?dl=1).
     - **`pts_in_hull.npy`**: This file contains the colorization points that help the model map grayscale images to their corresponding colors.

 2. **Colorization Process**: